dangwu/Octal/README.md

 ## Octal

-Octal is a modern, ad-free, tracking-free, full-featured Hacker News (news.ycombinator.com) client built with a focus on design, speed, and usability.
-Octal has all the features you'd expect from a Hacker News app, including the ability to sign in to your account, upvote, post, comment, favorite, and more!
+Octal is a modern, ad-free, tracking-free, full-featured Hacker News (news.ycombinator.com) reader built with a focus on design, speed, and usability.

 ### Download